kesarlarakesh/WebAgentAA/README.md

 python run_single_task.py
 ```

-### Benefits of LambdaTest
+### Benefits of LambdaTest Integration

 - ☁️ Cloud-based browser execution
-- 🌍 Cross-browser and cross-platform testing
+- 🌍 Cross-browser and cross-platform testing capabilities
-- 📊 Parallel test execution at scale
+- 📊 Scalable test execution infrastructure
-- 🎥 Video recording and screenshots
-- 📝 Detailed test logs and analytics
-- 🚀 No local browser setup required
+- 🚀 No local browser setup required on CI/CD runners

+**Note:** Advanced LambdaTest features like video recording, screenshots, and platform-specific analytics require additional configuration and may not be automatically available through the current browser-use library integration.

+### Important Notes

+**LambdaTest Integration Status:**
+The current implementation includes LambdaTest configuration and will attempt to connect using Playwright's CDP (Chrome DevTools Protocol) endpoint.
+The integration depends on the `browser-use` library's support for remote browser connections.
+If the library doesn't support the `cdp_url` parameter, tests will automatically fall back to local browser execution with a warning in the logs.

+**For Full LambdaTest Support:**
+If you encounter fallback warnings, you may need to:
+1. Check if `browser-use` library has been updated to support remote connections
+2. Update to the latest version: `pip install --upgrade browser-use`
+3. Or use direct Playwright integration for LambdaTest execution

 ### Report Organization